Prinicples of preoxygenation

 - Non-rebreather mask: use of some designs of non-rebreather mask in combination with 15L/min supplementary oxygen via nasal prongs to compensate for the lack of a seal around the mask, can provide adequate preoxygenation and may be better tolerated by patients who are distressed by application of a tight fitting mask with an occlusive seal.
 The inspired oxygen concentration provided by this method may vary with different designs of non-rebreather mask so this should be confirmed with the particular devices used before using this technique.

-- THRIVE (Transnasal Humidified Rapid Insufflation Ventilatory Exchange): this technique utilises very high flow (up to 70L/min) humidified nasal oxygen.
-Since these flows exceed the inspiratory flow rate they allow for full preoxygenation without the entrainment of room air, despite the absence of an occlusive face mask.
+- High Flow Humidified Nasal Oxygen (HFHNO): this technique utilises very high flow (up to 70L/min) humidified nasal oxygen.
+Since these flows exceed the inspiratory flow rate they allow for full preoxygenation without the entrainment of room air, despite the absence of an occlusive face mask, provided the patient does not speak and keeps their mouth closed.
+If patient speaks or breathes through their mouth during PreOx with HFHNO an FiO2 of 100% is not reliably achieved.

 Using the above variations to the standard technique where necessary, it should be very rare that full preoxygenation is not possible due to patient discomfort.